Dynamic Systems Framework for Modeling COVID-19 with L\'evy Noise: Formulation and description of stochastic COVID-19 model

 By assuming $\beta=\frac{\eta+\gamma}{\xi}$, Eq. (\ref{LV}) becomes

 we obtain

 For more details; see \cite{zhou2016threshold}, Theorem 2.1, \cite{2020A}, Theorem 2.1, and \cite{zhang2020dynamics}.
 The proof is therefore completed. $\Box$ \end{proof}

-\subsection{Extinction and persistence of the Covid-19 disease with L\'evy jumps}
+\subsection{Extinction and persistence of the COVID-19 disease with L\'evy jumps}

-In this section, we will find sufficient conditions for extinction and persistence of the disease that can give us new insights in understanding the control of Covid-19.
+In this section, our objective is to derive sufficient conditions that elucidate the extinction and persistence of the disease, providing novel insights into the control of COVID-19.
+We first compute the virus-free equilibrium and endemic equilibrium after establishing the basic reproductive number.
+Subsequently, we extend our analysis to the stochastic counterpart, determining the basic reproductive number in the stochastic framework.
+This stochastic reproductive number becomes instrumental in discerning the dynamics of coronavirus extinction and persistence, contributing valuable information for disease control strategies.

-\subsubsection{Reproduction number for stochastic covid-19 model}
+In this section, we aim to identify sufficient conditions for both the extinction and persistence of the disease, providing novel insights that enhance our understanding of COVID-19 control strategies.
+By exploring the factors that contribute to the disease's extinction or sustained presence, we hope to contribute valuable information to the ongoing efforts in devising effective control measures for COVID-19.

-The existence of virus-free equilibrium and endemic equilibrium are computed after we have the basic reproductive number.
-In this section, we will find the basic reproductive number of stochastic counterpart that helps to determine extinction and persistence of the coronavirus (disease).
-Consider the infected class of (\ref{stoch1}), i.e.
+\subsubsection{Reproduction number for stochastic COVID-19 model}

-Choosing a twice differential function $Y_t$ and applying Ito’s formula into $Y_t$, we can obtain stochastic basic reproduction number.
-Set $Y_t=\ln{I_t}$.
+The existence of the virus-free equilibrium and endemic equilibrium hinges on computing the basic reproductive number.
+In this section, our focus shifts to establishing the basic reproductive number for the stochastic counterpart.
+This stochastic reproductive number plays a pivotal role in delineating the dynamics of extinction and persistence of the coronavirus (disease).
+Specifically, our attention is directed towards analyzing the infected class (\ref{stoch1}), i.e.